 Analysis of variance for parents and crosses

-The analysis of variance (ANOVA) for 39 genotypes, comprising 12 parents (9 lines and 3 testers) and 27 F1 hybrids, was conducted for twelve characters under field conditions (Table 1).
-The mean sum of squares due to genotypes were highly significant for all the traits studied, namely days to 50% flowering, days to maturity, plant height, length of main raceme, number of primary branches per plant, number of secondary branches per plant, number of seeds per main raceme, number of siliquae per plant, test weight, biological yield per plant, seed yield per plant, and harvest index, indicating the presence of substantial genetic variability among the experimental material.
+The analysis of variance (ANOVA) for 39 genotypes, comprising of 12 parents (9 lines and 3 testers) and 27 F1 hybrids, was conducted for twelve characters under field conditions (Table 1).
+The mean sum of squares due to genotypes were highly significant for all the traits studied, namely days to 50% flowering, days to maturity, plant height, length of main raceme, number of primary branches per plant, number of secondary branches per plant, number of seeds per main raceme, number of siliquae per plant, test weight, biological yield per plant, seed yield per plant, and harvest index, indicating the presence of substantial genetic variability among the material.
 The mean squares due to genotypes were further partitioned into parents, crosses, and parents vs. crosses.
-Significant differences were observed among parents for most of the traits, except for length of main raceme and number of secondary branches per plant, where the differences were non-significant, suggesting limited variability among parents for these characters.
+Significant differences were observed among parents for most of the traits, except for length of main raceme and number of secondary branches per plant, where the differences were non-significant, suggesting that limited variability among parents for these characters.
 Similarly, the mean sum of squares due to crosses were highly significant for all the traits, revealing considerable variability among the hybrids.
 The parents vs. crosses mean squares were highly significant for most of the traits, namely length of main raceme, number of primary branches per plant, number of secondary branches per plant, number of seeds per main raceme, number of siliquae per plant, biological yield per plant, and seed yield per plant, indicating the presence of substantial heterotic effects in the crosses.
 However, for days to 50% flowering, days to maturity, plant height, test weight, and harvest index, the differences were non-significant, suggesting comparatively lower heterosis for these traits.

 Analysis of variance for Combining Ability